jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/faq/speed.md

 - Source code coverage indicator
 - Percentage of remediated security risk vulnerabilities

-## Does the Squad Plan use automated tools, or is it a manual process?
+## Does the Squad Plan use automated tools or is it a manual process?

-Automated tools,
+Automated tools
-by themselves,
+alone
-are not capable of extracting sensitive business information, such as client or employee information.
+are not capable of extracting sensitive business information, such as that of clients or employees.
 In our Squad Plan service,
 we use a series of tools
 acquired and developed by us at `Fluid Attacks`,